-Designed to help students develop outstanding customer service skills in a dealership setting serving clients/customers.
+Develops outstanding customer service skills in a dealership setting serving clients/customers.
 Students will learn how to interact with customers (communicating in person), resolve conflicts, maintain records, understand the importance of customer satisfaction/retention, actively participate as a member of a team, and develop time management skills.
-Prerequisite: Placement test scores for RD 090 College Success & Reading Strategies, MTH 020 Basic Mathematics and instructor's approval required.
+Prerequisites: Placement test score of 67 or higher for RD 090 College Success and Reading Strategies, and placement into WR 095 College Writing Fundamentals or higher, and placement into MTH 060 Introduction to Algebra or higher.